 Ultimately, the data generated by the facility audit will be used by a variety of individuals and departments.
-It is trustrating when facility audit reports are referred to during meetings and presentations and the data is unclear or difficult to interpret.
+It is frustrating when facility audit reports are referred to during meetings and presentations and the data is unclear or difficult to interpret.
 The specific level of detail desired for each individual deferred maintenance project is difficult for many to determine.
 At the beginning of the audit design process, most engineers and architects tend to err toward too much detail.
-On the other hand, some try to over simplify the process and use overall building rating schemes.
+On the other hand, some try to oversimplify the process and use overall building rating schemes.

 The most effective audits use individual projects itemized for each building.
-These projects are stand-
+These projects are standcopies of The Addendum to the Custodial Send me Staffing Guidelines.